ArsyiAziz/deep-learning-2022/midterm/README.md

 Milestones
 - [x] Learn about transformers
-- [x] Run the referenced notebook
+- [x] Run the code in the referenced notebook
-- [x] Create annotations in the notebook
+- [x] Create annotations in a new notebook
 - [ ] Proof-read the annotations
 - [ ] Convert the annotations to paper form
 - [ ] Proof-read the paper